Vegetarian Quinoa Chili

 • To Reheat: Place cold chili in a large pot on the stove over medium heat until warmed through, adding splashes of broth or water as needed if it is too thick.
 You can also reheat this chili in the microwave (covered) in 30-second intervals.

-• To Freeze: Store leftover vegetarian chili in an airtight freezer-safe storage container or Ziplock bag in the freezer for up to 3 months.
+• To Freeze: This is a great freezer meal!
+Store leftover vegetarian chili in an airtight freezer-safe storage container or Ziplock bag in the freezer for up to 3 months.
 Allow it to thaw overnight in the refrigerator before reheating.

 More Recipes To Try